 There are two options for this:

-Repairing oilskins
+Repairing Oilskins

 Vulcanizing adhesives, such as Stormsure, are excellent for repairing oilskins, drysuits, and soles made from materials like rubber, polyurethane, PVC, leather, or fiberglass.
 Applied directly, it fills cracks without patches and dries clear.
 The area just needs to be clean and dry.
-After 24 to 48 hours, the adhesive is cured and the sailing gear is watertight again.
+After 24 to 48 hours, the adhesive is cured, and the sailing gear is watertight again.

-The Proper Storage of Functional Clothing
+Proper Storage of Functional Clothing

-A few basic rules for storing oil gear between trips help to maintain its function for as long as possible:
+A few basic rules for storing oil gear between trips help maintain its functionality for as long as possible:

 - Store the clothing in a garment bag that allows air circulation.